For many families, summer travel plans are up in the air.

 Is renting a vacation house with another family safe?

-If both families have been limiting their exposure and observing stay-at-home restrictions and can agree on certain safety considerations without damaging a valuable relationship, vacationing with another family can be a safe family travel option this summer.
+If both families have been limiting their exposure and can agree on certain safety considerations without damaging a valuable relationship, vacationing with another family can be a safe family travel option this summer.

 In the best-case scenario, according to experts, both families have been vaccinated or tested negative for the virus within days of departure; both families have been quarantining and limiting their exposure to others; both families agree in advance about what constitutes safety precautions before and during the trip; and, crucially, both families keep to themselves and limit exposure beyond their "bubble" while they are staying together.